-Gardening / Farming / Fishing salaries in Malta are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 3% higher than those of 2021.
+Salaries for individuals working in Gardening / Farming / Fishing in Malta are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Malta earn 10% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Malta is 10% on average across all career fields.

 A good and competitive compensation would range anywhere between 2,540 EUR and 3,190 EUR.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Gardening / Farming / Fishing in Malta is ranges from 2,010 EUR to 3,190 EUR.
+The base salary for jobs in Gardening / Farming / Fishing in Malta ranges from 2,010 EUR to 3,190 EUR.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023